xbeaulac/mindmeld/README.md

+# MindMeld

+Meet up.
+Lock in.

+Created by Xander, Drew, and Brandon.

+We used [Cursor](https://www.cursor.com/en) to quickly build this project.

+# Demo

+There is a screen recording of the project at `docs/Screen Recording.mov`.

 # Getting Started

 This project is a final project for a Database Management course.
 You'll use [DataGrip](https://www.jetbrains.com/datagrip/) to manage your MySQL database locally.